× Home Journeys Countries and Cities Monasteries Ways of St. James

 It was not until the 20th century that mosaics were discovered in the choir gallery.
 They date back to the 12th century and show signs of the zodiac and month works.

-Philibert was the son of a high royal court official Filibald.
-He grew up in Paris at the court of King Scrooge I and became a monk, then Abbot in Rebais.
-Because of disagreements in the monastery, he resigned this office and travelled to monasteries such as Luxeuil - today's Luxeuil-les-Bains - and Bobbio, which were ordered according to the Rule of Columban, as well as other monasteries in Gaul, Burgundy and Italy.
-In 655 he founded the monastery of Jumièges on land donated to him by Clovis II, then the nunnery of Pavilly, with the support of the Bishop of Rouen, Audeoenus, and Queen Bathilde.
-After a quarrel with Ebroin, the Housemaster of Neustria, he was exiled and spent his exile with Bishop Ansoald of Poitiers.
-In exile, he founded the monastery of Noirmoutier on the island of Heriou on the Atlantic coast in 677.
-After Ebroin's death, he returned to Jumièges and reconciled with Audoenus.
-Around 684, he founded the Montivilliers Monastery to the west of Pavilly and the Monastery of St Benoît in Quinçay near Poitiers.
+Philibert was the son of a high royal court official, Filibald.
+He grew up in Paris at the court of King Scrooge I and became a monk, then abbot at Rebais.
+Due to disagreements within the monastery, he resigned and travelled to monasteries such as Luxeuil - now Luxeuil-les-Bains - and Bobbio, which were founded according to the rule of Columbanus, as well as other monasteries in Gaul, Burgundy and Italy.
+In 655, with the support of the Bishop of Rouen, Audeoenus, and Queen Bathilde, he founded the monastery of Jumièges on land given to him by Clovis II, then the nunnery of Pavilly.
+He was banished after a quarrel with Ebroin, the master of Neustria, and spent his exile with Bishop Ansoald of Poitiers.
+While in exile, he founded the monastery of Noirmoutier on the island of Heriou off the Atlantic coast in 677.
+After the death of Ebroin, he returned to Jumièges and reconciled with Audoenus.
+Around 684 he founded the monastery of Montivilliers to the west of Pavilly and the monastery of St Benoît at Quinçay, near Poitiers.

 The veneration of Saint Philibert spread quite quickly after his death in 685.